Cancer charity founder whose son had memorable TD run at Nebraska dies of brain cancer

 “Andy was our fearless leader who loved his family with all his heart,” the foundation announced on Facebook.
 “His tenacity for fighting childhood brain cancer is how he met every challenge including his own fight with brain cancer.
 Andy Hoffman, we love you and will miss you, and we promise to honor your legacy by fighting harder than ever for kids with brain cancer.”

 The Atkinson, Neb., family gained national attention in 2013 when Jack, then a 7-year-old who had been battling brain cancer for two years, was invited to the Nebraska spring game.
-He was brought onto the field for a player, in which he received the handoff and, accompanied by the cheering players, ran for 69 yards for a touchdown.
-Video of the play was voted best sports moment at that year’s the ESPY awards and has been watched millions of times.
+He was brought onto the field for a player, in which he received the handoff and, accompanied by the cheering players, ran 69 yards for a touchdown.
+Video of the play was voted best sports moment at that year’s ESPY awards and has been watched millions of times.

 “The run touched us.
 The cause united us.
 The fight inspired us,” read a tweet Monday by the Nebraska athletics department.
 “We are heartbroken to lose Andy and send all our love to the Hoffman family.”